StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 !!! example "Install Java"

-    For enhanced security and long-term support, we recommend using [Amazon Corretto](https://aws.amazon.com/corretto/), an OpenJDK build provided and maintained by Amazon.
+    For enhanced security and long-term support, use [Amazon Corretto](https://aws.amazon.com/corretto/), an OpenJDK build provided and maintained by Amazon.
 Corretto 11 or higher is required to install Cortex.

     === "DEB"